strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     }}
     />

-3. Choose a plan for your Strapi Cloud project: either Pro, Team, or the 14-days free trial.
+3. Choose a plan for your Strapi Cloud project: either Developer, Pro, Team, or the 14-days free trial.
 Feel free to refer to [Pricing](https://strapi.io/pricing-cloud) for more information.

-    :::note
+    :::note Notes
-    Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to create your first project.
+    - Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to deploy your first project.
 Once the free trial has already been used for a previous project, the option will no longer appear in the plan selection.
+    - You can't upload HTML files to Strapi Cloud during your free trial.
     :::

 4. Connect a git repository to your new Strapi Cloud project.

-    :::strapi Choose your path to create your new Strapi Cloud project!
+    :::strapi Choose your path for your new Strapi Cloud project!
     Select one of the tabs below depending on how you wish to proceed:
     - by using a prebuilt template and creating a new repository on GitHub to discover Strapi Cloud easily and quickly *(recommended for new users and beginners — not available on another provider than GitHub)*,
     - or by using your own, already existing GitHub or GitLab repository and Strapi project.